anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Your URL (ID) should be a full URL to your .md file on remote server.

 There are several other ways to include remote contents.
-Each unique content is processed by its own [processor](https://github.com/bimalpoudel/hosted-content-importer/tree/master/hosted-content-importer/classes/processors).
+Each unique content is processed by its own processor.
+[View Source Codes](https://github.com/bimalpoudel/hosted-content-importer/tree/master/hosted-content-importer/classes/processors).

 = How does it work =

-The plugin brings your content using the defined Source with ID and Section.
-The parameters is a stable list of names proposed for *future development* in order to include more sources like WikiPedia, File, API, URL and Database.
+The plugin brings your contents using the defined Source's ID and Section.
+The parameters (source, id, section) are a stable list of names proposed to long term support the *future development*.
+When we add new Content Processes, they are less likely to change.

 = Does it work for everyone? =